Aleque2023/Conversions/README.md

-# Math
+# Math equations & converting units of measurements
-#Using python, this program will be able to solve mathmatical problems and convert measurements.
+Using python, this program will be able to solve mathmatical problems and convert measurements.
-#Feel free to contribute to this project!
+Feel free to contribute to this project!